johnguant/unicode-unicorn/README.md

 `data` contains various data files that are used during compilation.
 See below for sources and how to update them.

-Run `./build.sh` to build the project.
+Run `yarn build` to build the project.

 ### Sources (obsolete)